The Messenger (magazine): Conflict over socialism

 Declaring that "with us, economics and politics take precedence to music and art", the magazine's first two years were primarily devoted to advocating black labor unionism and socialism, and denouncing the War and its effects on black Americans.
 The magazine attacked President Woodrow Wilson's call to make "the world safe for democracy", when the black community was at risk in the U.S.: since the late 19th century, it had suffered a high rate of lynchings and violence in the South, and at the turn of the century most blacks were excluded from the political system and disenfranchised by changes in state law across the region that raised barriers to voter registration.
+They were excluded from the political system.

 The editors of the Messenger also criticized major northern black figures such as W. E. B. Du Bois, who was pro-war at the time, and Marcus Garvey, an activist from Jamaica.
 They believed that Garvey's program to "repatriate" native-born American black citizens to Africa was illogical and far fetched.